preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: dashboard-example-tab-page-visitied-all-lisview-2.png

-Most Visited (Last month) has similar settings, but ofcourse showing the last month only.
+Most Visited (Last month) has similar settings, but of course showing the last month only.

 Underused Pages is placed in a section with two tabs:

 .. image:: underused-pages-tabs.png

-In the tab to the left, ther's a Metrics block, with the following settings for Scope:
+On the tab to the left, there's a Metrics block, with the following settings for Scope:

 .. image:: underused-pages-tabs-underused-scope.png